Role of scaling dimensions in generalized noises in fractional quantum Hall tunneling due to a temperature bias: Introduction

 \section{Introduction}

 Advancements in nanotechnology in the recent decade have paved the way towards detailed control of heat flows in small-scale electronic devices.
 This development permits experimental explorations of the quantum nature of heat~\cite{Pekola21Oct}, and in particular it introduces novel tools for probing quantum systems where strong electron correlations play an important role.
 A fundamental example is the quantum Hall effect~\cite{Klitzing1980,Stormer1982}, where in recent years it has been experimentally established that the heat conductance of the quantum Hall edge is quantized.
 This quantization holds both for the simpler integer~\cite{Jezouin2013} and for the strongly correlated fractional quantum Hall (FQH) edges~\cite{Banerjee2017,Srivastav2019Jul,Melcer2022Jan,Srivastav2021May,Srivastav2022Sep,LeBreton2022Sep}, including those expected to host the elusive non-Abelian Majorana modes~\cite{Banerjee2018,Dutta2022}.
-The heat conductance provides crucial information about the edge structure, such as the number of edge channels and their chiralities: properties that are often obscured in charge conductance measurements due to strong charge equilibration.
+Measurements of the heat conductance provides crucial information about the edge structure, such as the number of edge channels and their chiralities: properties that are often obscured in charge conductance measurements due to strong charge equilibration.
+This is particularly relevant in the case of composite edges, such as the 2/3 and 5/2 FQH states.
+Here, the interplay of charge and thermal equilibration lengths can lead to different values of the charge conductance~\cite{Manna2024Mar,Manna2023Jul,Manna2023Jul-2,Nakamura2023Feb,Hashisaka2023Sep,Glattli2024Jul}.
 Via the bulk-boundary correspondence, access to the edge structure gives further insights into the corresponding bulk topological order~\cite{Wen1990a}, thereby demonstrating quantum heat transport as a powerful tool to pin-point the topological order of FQH states.